 I don’t know about you, but I’m pretty excited that Ms. Barrett is a top contender for the opening on the Supreme Court Bench.
 I don’t know if she’s the best possible pick.
 I don’t know if she’ll be the nominee.
 If she is, I don’t know if she’ll be confirmed.
 Despite all these unknowns, I think it’s worth celebrating the fact that a woman like Ms. Barrett is getting serious consideration.

 Ms. Barrett would certainly be a controversial pick.
-Pro-choice secular liberals have a fit if they so much as hear her name.
-She is their worst nightmare.
-A key tenet of their “dogma” is that traditional morality and religion (particularly Catholicism) are anti-woman.
+A key tenet of pro-choice “dogma” is that traditional morality and religion (particularly Catholicism) are anti-woman.
 In particular, the “right” to an abortion for any reason is supposedly key to upholding the dignity of women.
 Anyone who claims otherwise is labeled “anti-woman,” and is presumed to be ignorant, bigoted, or both.
 A woman like Ms. Barrett flies in the face of this story.
 A smart, accomplished woman who lives her faith and believes that all human beings, no matter their age, have a right to life?
 A woman who is not only pro-life, but practice what she preaches, with two adopted children and one with special needs?
-Impossible, they say.
+Impossible.